medic/cht-docs/content/en/apps/guides/tasks/task-schema-parameters.md

 title: "Understanding the parameters in the Task Schema"
 linkTitle: Task Schema Parameters
 description: >
-  Understanding the data which is passed into Task and Target interfaces
+  Understanding the data which is passed into Task interfaces
 relatedContent: >
   apps/reference/tasks
   apps/guides/data/hydration